Oktoberfest Guide for the Thrifty Traveler

 - Le Meridien Munich (15-minute walk)

 Another great way to save money is to book a room or apartment through Airbnb.
-You can find relatively inexpensive rooms right next to the Oktoberfest grounds and experience what it’s like to live in the city versus a boring hotel.
+You can find relatively inexpensive rooms right next to the Oktoberfest grounds and experience what it’s like to live in the city versus a hotel.
+If you’re new to Airbnb, you can easily earn $40 off your first stay.

 How do you get a seat at Oktoberfest?